Saka becomes Arsenal’s assist king with performance against Newcastle United | Goal.com

 8 - Bukayo Saka has assisted eight goals in all competitions this season, two more than any teammate; he also has the most assists of any Premier League teenager this season.
 Bright. pic.twitter.com/C8ea17WbB2— OptaJoe (@OptaJoe) February 16, 2020

-The victory moved Mikel Arteta’s men to 10th in the Premier League table with 34 points from 26 games, six points below European spot.
+The victory moved Mikel Arteta’s men to 10th in the Premier League table with 34 points from 26 games, six points below the last European spot.

 Saka will hope to continue his impressive form when Arsenal square off with Olympiakos Piraeus in Thursday’s Europa League game.